-This is our review of the best ultralight reels in 2021
+This is our review of the best ultralight spinning reels in 2021

-The basic definition of an ultralight reel would be a smaller sized reel that works best with line in the four to six pound test range of monofilament line.
-Anything more than that and you are getting into the light weight range of reels, and anything smaller puts you in the micro-light range.
+The basic definition of an ultralight reel would be a smaller-sized reel that works best with a fishing line in the four to six-pound test range of monofilament line.
+Anything more than that and you are getting into the range of ultralight reels, and anything smaller puts you in the micro-light range.

-All of these reels will work best using 4 to 6 pound mono, or 10 to 20 pound braid, unless otherwise noted.
+All of these ultralight spinning reels will work best using 4 to 6 pound mono, or 10 to 20 pound braid, unless otherwise noted.

 If you are looking for the toughest, most capable and longest casting ultralight reel out there, at a price that can’t be beat, the Daiwa SS700 Tournament Ultralight Spinning Reel should be at the top of everyone’s list.

 This Sedona is one of the best reels in this price range.
 It is one of the better trout fishing reels available, and it remains smooth under the hardest pulls from any fish, with the Hagane gears given credit for this reason.